davhunt/instruments/aq10/readme.md

 ## AQ-10

-This repo contains the PDF and REDCap import .zip for the AQ-10 questionnaire.
+This repo contains the main PDF, REDCap import .zip, and REDCap survey PDF for the AQ-10 questionnaire.

 ### Scoring Script